nashsclay/Flexinodes/README.md

 > masternode outputs<br />

 This will output your output of the transaction.
-If you do not see anything, then your coins have not fully confirmed yet or you didn't not send a correct amount o coins to use.
+If you do not see anything, then your coins have not fully confirmed yet or you did not send a correct amount of coins to use.

+You need to copy the long hash and also the 1 or 0 at the end.
+Place these in the same file as your private key to find easily later.
+Now that is all done, we need to add the masternode to the masternode.conf file.

+Next, go to Tools --> Open Masternode Configuration File.
+This will now open a .txt file where you need to enter your masternode information.
+Following the example already on that file, enter your information EXACTLY in the same format EXCEPT remove the # in front of your new line.
+The # is to comment a line.
+Your IP will be the IP of your VPS Server where you will setup your MN and the port should be the same.
+The MN1 is the name you gave to the address of where you sent your coins to for the MN so change accordingly.

 ## To Install the Flexinodes Coin Masternode on VPS Server